jundalisay/sp/content/en/research/mun/englands-treasure/chapter-20.md

-State to discover how we prosper or decline in this great and weighty business, wherein the Officers of his Majesties Customes are the onely Agents to be employed, because they have the accounts of all the wares which are issued out or brought into the Kingdom
+State to discover how we prosper or decline in this great and weighty business, wherein the Officers of his Majesties Customes are the onely Agents to be employed, because they have the accounts of all the wares which are issued out or brought into the Kingdom although (it is true) they cannot exactly set down the cost and charges of other mens goods bought here or beyond the seas;

-although (it is true) they cannot exactly set down the cost and charges of other mens goods bought here or beyond the seas; yet nevertheless, if they ground themselves upon the book of Rates, they shall be able to make such an estimate as may well satisfie this enquiry=  for it is not expected that such an account can possible be drawn up to a just ballance, it will suffice onely that the difference be not over great.
+Yet nevertheless, if they ground themselves upon the book of Rates, they shall be able to make such an estimate as may well satisfie this enquiry=  for it is not expected that such an account can possible be drawn up to a just ballance, it will suffice onely that the difference be not over great.

 First therefore, concerning our Exportations, when we have valued their first cost, we must add twenty-five per cent. thereunto for the charges here, for fraight of Ships, ensurance of the Adventure, and the Merchants Gains; and for